woohoolabs/yin-middleware/README.md

 ```

 The middleware works exactly as [the one in Woohoo Labs.
 Harmony](https://github.com/woohoolabs/harmony#using-your-favourite-di-container-with-harmony),
-the only difference is that controllers' signature will be:
+the only difference is that it dispatches controllers with the following signature:

 ```php
 /**